BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Theory of Everything in All of Physics.md

 ## Intuitive summaries
 -
 ## Definitions
-- Solving not just [[Theory of Everything in Fundamental Physics]], but also all other unsolved problems in physics, such as dark matter, dark energy, black hole information paradox, neutrino mass and others
+- A [[Theory of Everything]] that is that is solving not just [[Theory of Everything in Fundamental Physics]], but also all other unsolved problems in physics, such as dark matter, dark energy, black hole information paradox, neutrino mass and others
 - Finding out exact [[Differential equations|differential equation]] for every possible [[Dynamical system|dynamical system]]
 ## Technical summaries
 -